abhijeet-godspeed/notes/QA-Engineer-v2/m.md

 3. Ask the user if he has updated the .env.test file and if it's done, run `pnpm prisma-prepare:test` command to push the schema to testing database.

 #### express
+instructions to be filled later

 #### fastify
+instructions to be filled later

 #### django
+instructions to be filled later

 #### fastapi
+instructions to be filled later

 #### flask
+instructions to be filled later
 ```

 7. **Set the `lastActivity` field** to the current timestamp in ISO format.